Education Exam

 Publishing and Sharing the Dashboard

-Once your dashboard is complete, it’s time to share it with your team or stakeholders.
+Once your dashboard is complete, it’s time to share it with your team or stakeholders to ensure seamless collaboration and data-driven decision-making.

 Save and Publish